6. Coding style

 constexpr uint8_t STATUS_PDU{0};

 When declaring variables that are easily deducible from context, prefer to declare them with auto instead of repeating the type name.
 Not only does this improve code readability, by making lines shorter, but it also facilitates future code refactoring.
-When declaring variables, prefer to use direct-initialization, to avoid repeating the type name.

 // Avoid repeating the type name when declaring iterators or pointers, and casting variables